 A household name in Italy and a cult hit abroad, Fernet Branca is one of Italy's most enduring and unusual drinks.
 Its thick, bitter flavour and smell make it something of an acquired taste, but those who do like it often become dedicated fans.

 Alcohol content seems to vary slightly by country, but we've seen Italian bottles with an alcohol content of 43% and 39%.
+(More recently, this seems to have settled at 39%.)

 While other distillers produce their own versions of fernet, these have never achieved the popularity of the Branca drink, and the word "Fernet" usually implies Fernet Branca, especially outside Italy where you're very unlikely to come across another brand.